DomHaw21/2143-OOP-HAWKINS/Assignments/OOP_Primer/README.md

 ### Definition
 An instance variable is a variable that belongs to an instance of a class, also known as an object.
 Each instance of a class has its own set of instance variables, which can have different values for each object.

-# Member/Local Variable
+# Member Variable

 ### Definition
-Local variables are created when the method, constructor or block is entered and the variable will be destroyed once it exits the method, constructor, or block.
+Member variables are created when the method, constructor or block, is entered and the variable will be destroyed once it exits the method, constructor, or block.

+# Memory Management (Garbage Collection, Pointers)

+### Definition

+# Method Overloading

+### Definition

 # Method